Boating and Rafting Permits

 Single-Day permit fee is $20.

 A separate play permit is required for rafting the Green River below the Split Mountain boat ramp.
-Play permits for rafting below Split Mountain are free and are issued by the River Office or at the Quarry Visitor Center, seven miles north of Jensen, Utah.
+Play permits for rafting below Split Mountain are free and are issued at the River Office or at the Quarry Visitor Center, seven miles north of Jensen, Utah.
 No advanced reservations are necessary.
 Each play permit is good for groups as large as 25 people.
-Boaters may take out at Placer Point (small craft only - rafts, catarafts, drift boats) or farther downstream outside the mounment boundary.
+Boaters may either take out at Placer Point (small craft only - canoes, duckys and kayaks - no rafts) or farther downstream, outside the monument.
 The Green River Campground is not a take-out or put-in location.
 Much of the land downstream of the monument boundary is private land; boaters are responsible for knowing local rules and regulations for take-out points outside the monument.

 If you need additional information or would like to contact us, please email the monument river office.